Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Results

 \subsection{The largest superflare and the most energetic superflare in the TESS sample}

-({\TIConetwomass}), an M4.5V dwarf star ({\TIConeteff}~K) with V-mag {\TIConevmag}, shows the largest flare amplitude in our sample (Fig.~\ref{fig:12x_flare}).
-Over the course of 1~h, the star increases its optical brightness by a factor of {\TIConeamplmax}, releasing a bolometric energy of {\TIConebolenergymax}~erg.
+(2MASS J06270005-5622041), an M4.5V dwarf star ({\TIConeteff}\,K) with TESS-mag {\TIConetessmag}, shows the largest flare amplitude in our sample (Fig.~\ref{fig:16x_flare}).
+Over the course of 1~h, the star increases its optical brightness by a factor of {\TIConeamplmax}, releasing a bolometric energy of {\TIConebolenergymax}\,erg.
 The superflare is preceded by a series of smaller flares.
 We inspect the individual target pixel files for this outburst using the \texttt{lightkurve} \citep{lightkurve} module.
 This confirms that the flare is indeed on TIC~260506296.

-In contrast, the most energetic superflare in our sample reaches {\bolenergymax}~erg.
-It is found on {\TICtwo} ({\TICtwotwomass}), a G-type giant star ({\TICtwoteff}~K, {\TICtworadius}~$\mathrm{R_\odot}$) with V-mag {\TICtwovmag}.
+In contrast, the most energetic superflare in our sample reaches {\bolenergymax}\,erg.
+It is found on {\TICtwo} (2MASS J23211550-2659121), a G-type giant star ({\TICtwoteff}\,K, {\TICtworadius}~$\mathrm{R_\odot}$) with TESS-mag {\TICtwotessmag}.
 Such energetic flares on giant stars are common \citep[e.g.][]{Balona2015, VanDoorsselaere2017}, which is surprising, as the evolution off the main sequence should decrease their magnetic field \citep{Simon1989}.
 Possible explanations could be that the giant's surface magnetic field is conserved, or that the flare actually originates from an unresolved dwarf star companion.
 Notably, {\TICtwo}'s enormous release of energy only leads to a flare amplitude of {\TICtwoamplmax}.
 This is a direct consequence of the stellar type, namely effective temperature and radius, following Eqs.~\ref{eq:flare_energy_start}--\ref{eq:flare_energy_end}.
-In comparison, the energy output for the M-dwarf TIC~260506296 is significantly lower, despite its much larger amplitude; this is due to the M-dwarf's small radius and lower effective temperature.
+In comparison, the energy output for the M~dwarf TIC~260506296 is significantly lower, despite its much larger amplitude; this is due to the M~dwarf's small radius and lower effective temperature.